Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_inputs.md

 - Can be bound (i.e. assigned) with one and only one value
 - Can be consumed any number of times

-We're going to start by creating a channel that will contain our greeting with the `Channel.of()` channel factory.
+You're going to start by creating a channel that will contain your greeting with the `Channel.of()` channel factory.

 !!!note

-    We can build different kinds of channels depending on the shape of the input data.
+    You can build different kinds of channels depending on the shape of the input data.

 ### Channel.of()